maubanel/GMS2-Platformer/moving-platforms-ii/README.md

 ##### `Step 9.`\|`PLTFRMR`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we will have to adjust the player to just below the sprite we have collided with to get into the right space just before the collision.
-We will also use the same speed tapering that we did by removing 20% of the vertical speed if the player is moving up.

 ![adjust player](images/checkForObjCol.png)